manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

     splitter=RandomSplitter()) # how to get the training dataset
 ```

-A DataBlock represent a list of instructions used by the network to gather the dataset, label it, transform it and how to split it into a training dataset and a validation dataset.
+A DataBlock represents a list of instructions used by the network to gather the dataset, label it, transform it, and how to split it into a training dataset and a validation dataset.

 The `get_image_files` function is a utility that grabs all the files in a folder, recursively.